jobovy/galpy/doc/source/orbit.rst

 is called depend on the dimensionality of the orbit: in 3D the (R,z) projection of the orbit is shown; in 2D either (X,Y) is plotted if the azimuth is tracked and (R,vR) is shown otherwise; in 1D (x,vx) is shown.
-E.g., for the example given above,
+E.g., for the example given above at the start of the :ref:`orbintegration` section above,

 >>> o.plot()